docuracy/Historical_Sea_Routing/README.md

-The core routing logic is based on the Dijkstra bidirectional shortest path algorithm from [graphology](https://graphology.github.io/), with weights calculated dynamically via `sailing.js`.
+The core routing logic is based on the Dijkstra bidirectional shortest path algorithm from [graphology](https://graphology.github.io/), with weights calculated dynamically via the `premodern-sailing.js` module.

-The `sailing.js` module is a prototype implementation that estimates traversal cost (time) over each edge by factoring
+This module is a prototype implementation that estimates traversal cost (time) over each edge by factoring
 in:

 - **Distance**: Great-circle distance between source and target hex centroids.
-- **Wind direction and speed**: Monthly averages, influencing effective sailing angle and speed.
+- **Wind direction and speed**: Modal characteristics per month.
-- **Sea surface conditions**: Wave height and surface currents, where applicable.
+- **Current direction and speed**: Current data, classified into ebb and flood phases (the phase closest to the edge direction is used).
-- **Vessel parameters**: Sourced from `sailing_vessels.js`, including draught, beam, and ideal points of sail.
+- **Vessel parameters**: Sourced from `premodern-sailing.js`, including draught, beam, and sail characteristics, and dynamically adjusted depending on the loaded weight.
 - **Bathymetry constraints**: Nodes or edges in shallow waters incur heavy penalties if the depth falls below vessel draught tolerance.

-A custom weight function uses these inputs to simulate the effective time taken by a given sailing vessel across an edge for a specific month.
+A custom weight function uses these inputs to simulate the effective time taken by a given sailing vessel across an edge for a given month.
 The route finder adapts to seasonal conditions, allowing month-specific simulations of outward and return legs.

 ### Longevity